tisdadd/practical-programming-tic-tac-toe-tables/docs/mechanics/README.md

 How this game works.
 Here we answer the following questions, and add in more detail as needed.

-- What rules make up tic-tac-toe?
+- What rules make up Tic-Tac-Toe?
 - What is the core loop of the game?
   - How do we start that loop?
   - What makes that loop end?